hyoromo/sound-game-training/content/faq/_index.en.md

 <!-- Q. 要望は何処からすればいいですか？ -->
 {{%expand "Q. Where do I make my request?" %}}
 <div class="balloon">
-Please send us your request from "Settings > Support mail" in the app.
+Please send us your request from "Contact" in the app.
 We can't accept all requests, but we will consider them.<br>I'm also open to reviews on the AppStore.
 However, it is difficult to communicate with them, so we may not be able to understand their intentions.
 </div>
 <div class="box"><img src="navi_001.png" alt="navi" class="img-right"></div>
 {{% /expand%}}